MatrixLabz/Barcode-QR-Reader-Bluetooth/README.md

 this, search for the app "Bluetooth HID Profile Tester" in the PlayStore and see what the result is.
 If the test is not successful, unfortunately your device is not supported.

-## License

-Copyright (C) 2023 Fabi019

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

 *Google Play and the Google Play logo are trademarks of Google LLC.*